HippoEug/HackTheBox/Machines (Easy)/Granny.md

 Visiting `http://10.10.10.15:80` was not useful, as the page was "Under Construction".
 However, Searchsploit for `iis 6.0` showed many potential exploits we could use.
 On Google, we see two metasploit modules, [Microsoft IIS WebDAV Write Access Code Execution](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_upload_asp/) & [Microsoft IIS WebDav ScStoragePathFromUrl Overflow](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_scstoragepathfromurl/).

 ### 3. Exploit
 We tried [Microsoft IIS WebDav ScStoragePathFromUrl Overflow](https://www.rapid7.com/db/modules/exploit/windows/iis/iis_webdav_scstoragepathfromurl/), which worked, giving us a Meterpreter shell.
+The intended exploit is [`CVE-2017-7269`](https://www.exploit-db.com/exploits/16471), Metasploit module `iis_webdav_upload_asp`.

 However, when we tried to change directory to both Administrator or Lakis, we received the "Access is denied" error.
 We need to privilege escalate at this point.